plan44/vdcd/docs/How to build vdcd on Linux.md

 Note that while the real vDC API is a protobuf API, the vdcd also exposes the same API as JSON (to be able to create web interfaces like P44-DSB's).
 For using the same functionality as described in the specs you need to use POST (or direct TCP socket connection) to send a JSON object containing either *method=\<methodname\>* or *notification=\<notificationname\>*, plus any parameter as described in the specs.

 If you start the vdcd with -l 7 (full logging), you can watch the vdsm talking to the vdcd and see how it works - the requests and answers are then shown in a pseudo-JSON (no quotes) form.

-### vdsm (if not on a P44-DSB-X with vdsm already running)

-(preferably in a second console window, to see both program's outputs)

-The vdsm needs to have a dSUID of its own (-m option).
-On P44-DSB-X, the p44maintd tool is installed and must be used to generate a stable unique dSUID for a vdsm on that particular RPi (so it matches the dSUID automatically announced via avahi on P44-DSB-X):

-	VDSMID=`/usr/bin/p44maintd --vdsmdsuid`

-p44maintd is not available on a standard Raspian or Ubuntu.
-But standard UUIDs are a valid option for dSUIDs (when a 00 is appended), so we can just use a generated UUID, slightly reformatted:

-	VDSMID=`python -c 'import uuid; print str(uuid.uuid1()) + "00"' | sed -r -e "s/-//g"`

-Now, start the vdsm with output to the console

-	~/ds/vdsm/build/vdSM -B -b 8441 -s ~/ds/data/vdsm.db -m ${VDSMID} localhost:8340

-The vdsm will start trying to connect the vdc host on port 8340 (which is the vdcd you started above, so you'll see some communication between the two immediately)